ietf-tools/.github/CONTRIBUTING.md

 ```
 This will launch a text editor prompting you for a commit message.
 Enter a meaningful short description of the change (see [Git Commit Messages](#git-commit-messages) section) and save.

+> [!TIP]
-> :information_source: There are several command parameters you can use to quickly add all modifications or execute several actions at once.
+> There are several command parameters you can use to quickly add all modifications or execute several actions at once.
 Refer to the documentation for each command above.

 ## Push Commits